apache/flink/docs/content/docs/deployment/finegrained_resource.md

 ## Usage

-To use fine-grained resource management, you need to:

-  - Specify the resource requirement.
+To use fine-grained resource management, you need to specify the resource requirement.

-### Specify Resource Requirement for Slot Sharing Group

 Fine-grained resource requirements are defined on slot sharing groups.
 A slot sharing group is a hint that tells the JobManager operators/tasks in it CAN be put into the same slot.